Stipe Miocic: Early life

 Since childhood, his mother encouraged his involvement in sports.
 Miocic played baseball and American football and wrestled while at Eastlake North High School.
 He received interest from Major League Baseball teams during his collegiate years at Cleveland State University and Trevecca Nazarene University.
 He also played Division II baseball at Coker College his junior year of college.

 While wrestling in the 197 lbs weight class for Cleveland State Vikings, Miocic competed in the 2003 NCAA Division I Wrestling Championships in Kansas City.

-At Trevecca, Miocic was a well-liked student majoring in communication studies.
-As a member of Jeff Forehand's baseball team, he hit .344 with seven home runs in his senior year and helped the Trojans win the 2005 TranSouth Athletic Conference regular season and tournament titles.
-None of his teammates at Trevecca are surprised by his success in MMA.
+As a member of Jeff Forehand's baseball team at Trevecca Nazarene, he hit .344 with seven home runs in his senior year and helped the Trojans win the 2005 TranSouth Athletic Conference regular season and tournament titles.
 He graduated from Trevecca Nazarene University.
 He majored in marketing and communications at CSU.

 Mixed martial arts career

 Early career

 During his school days, in 2005, he was brought as a training partner to wrestle with Dan Bobish in Strong Style MMA Training Centre, in Independence, Ohio.
 Miocic at the time trained various sports (wrestling and baseball), to once again come train with them after finishing his paramedic education at Cuyahoga Community College.
 He initially trained in mixed martial arts but soon changed to boxing.
 His coach Marcus Marinelli recalled that although he trained only for several months he was beating boxers with much more experience.
-After only eight months of training with a background of being a Cleveland Golden Gloves boxing champion (reaching quarter-final in the nationals), and NCAA Division I wrestler at Cleveland State, Miocic began his MMA career by winning his first six fights by knockout.
+In MMA he quickly achieved a 5-0 amateur record with all five wins coming by first-round stoppage.
+After this he decided to take a foray into amateur boxing bouts.
+He won the Cleveland Golden Gloves and made it to the nationals, winning his first two bouts in the quarter-finals before being eliminated in a decision loss to future world title contender Bryant Jennings.
+His record in Golden Gloves boxing matches stands 4–1, with 2 victories by knockout.
+After only eight months of training with a background of being a Cleveland Golden Gloves boxing champion and NCAA Division I wrestler at Cleveland State, Miocic began his MMA career by winning his first six professional fights by knockout.
 He initially fought for NAAFS (an Ohio-based MMA promotion), where he won the NAAFS Heavyweight Championship.